shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

           method: post
 ```

-For our needs, we'll want to also add a package for Graphql and I'm going to use [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda).
+For our needs, we'll want to also add a package for GraphQL and I'm going to use [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda).

 ```bash
 yarn add apollo-server-lambda